Herschel Walker trade: Background

-A number of teams contacted the Cowboys when they announced that they would trade Walker.
+The Cowboys successfully started a bidding war for Walker, who had been named to two consecutive All-Pro second teams and was considered to be one of the best running backs in the league.
 The New York Giants were among the first teams to express interest.
-Walker had started his professional career at the Meadowlands with the New Jersey Generals during the United States Football League's three-year run and was amenable to a return to Giants Stadium; however, the trade would have been unfavorable for Dallas since both teams were in the NFC East division.
+However, the trade would have been unfavorable for Dallas since both teams were in the NFC East division.
 The Atlanta Falcons entered into negotiations, but eventually pulled out over fear of Walker's future contract demands.
-The most serious offer came from the Cleveland Browns.